Articles

 Here’s a simple fact that will help you distinguish and understand different units of specific impulse: if weight (pound or Newton) is used as the unit of propellant in the rocket, the specific impulse is measured in seconds; when mass (kilogram or slug) is used instead, then it’s measured in meters/second.

-READ ALSO: What does it mean to talk about someone behind their back?
+READ ALSO: What does it mean to live in a multilingual world?

 What is the difference between specific impulse and thrust?